psychemedia/island-storynotes/knighton-gorges-ghosts.md

 p166-7

-Descending the down, southward, we come, in a leafy gorge of singular beauty, upon the scanty relics of a mansion, once the most considerable in the island ; the ancient manor-house of *Knighton Gorges*, built in the reign of James I. (on the site of a yet older building, the residence of the De Gorges).
+Descending the down, southward, we come, in a leafy gorge of singular beauty, upon the scanty relics of a mansion, once the most considerable in the island; the ancient manor-house of *Knighton Gorges*, built in the reign of James I. (on the site of a yet older building, the residence of the De Gorges).
 In the early part of the reign of George III. it belonged to Mr. Fitzmaurice, who assembled here the Georgian wits, Wilkes, David Garrick, Mrs. Garrick, and others.

 "Like many other mansions, Knighton House," we are told, "was reported to be haunted; but the exact nature of the unearthly visitant is not stated, though it was said to intimate its whereabouts by a noise resembling the clanking of heavy chains.
-In later times, however, this noise was confined to one room, which was never opened ; and above its entrance Avas inscribed a Latin legend of such potency as to prevent the troubled spirit's egress.
+In later times, however, this noise was confined to one room, which was never opened; and above its entrance Avas inscribed a Latin legend of such potency as to prevent the troubled spirit's egress.
 There is a strange story current respecting the death of the last male of the Dillington family, who for many years possessed the manor and house of Knighton.
 The party alluded to, Sir Tristram Dillington, lost his wife and all his children in rapid succession, and finally fell himself by his own hand through despair — leaving two sisters, who afterwards died single.
 To prevent the forfeiture of the estate by the felo de se of his master, the steward, directly he became aware of the tragedy, took the horse his master usually rode, and having reversed the saddle, drove it into the mill-pond close to the house.
-This countenanced a report, which he immediately sj3read, that Sir Tristram, returning home late at night, inadvertently rode into the pond ; and through the slackness of the saddle-girth fell from his horse, and was drowned before assistance could be rendered.
+This countenanced a report, which he immediately sj3read, that Sir Tristram, returning home late at night, inadvertently rode into the pond; and through the slackness of the saddle-girth fell from his horse, and was drowned before assistance could be rendered.
 This occurred at least a century ago.
-It was easy to avoid an inquest, and the stratagem succeeded " ( Walks Round Ryde).
+It was easy to avoid an inquest, and the stratagem succeeded" (Walks Round Ryde).

-Legh Richmond describes the old house as a large and venerable mansion, standing in a beautiful valley at the foot of a high hill, and embowered in fine woods, which were interspersed in every direction with rising, falling, and swelling grounds. " It had evidently descended through a long line of ancestry from a distant period of time.
+Legh Richmond describes the old house as a large and venerable mansion, standing in a beautiful valley at the foot of a high hill, and embowered in fine woods, which were interspersed in every direction with rising, falling, and swelling grounds.
+It had evidently descended through a long line of ancestry from a distant period of time.
 The Gothic character of its original architecture was still preserved in the latticed windows, adorned with carved divisions and pillars of stonework.
 Several pointed terminations also, in the construction of the roof, according to the custom of our forefathers, fully corresponded with the general features of the building.
 One end of the house was entirely clothed with the thick foliage of an immense ivy, which climbed beyond customary limits, and embraced a lofty

 ENVIRONS OF RYDE.
 167

 eliimiiey Tip to its very summit.
 Such a tree seemed congenial to the walls that supported it, and conspired with the antique fashion of the place to carry imagination back to the days of our ancestors."

-It was here that Legh Eichmond first made the acquaintance of Elizabeth Wallbridge, the " Dairyman's Daughter," then a servant in the establishment.
+It was here that Legh Eichmond first made the acquaintance of Elizabeth Wallbridge, the "Dairyman's Daughter," then a servant in the establishment.

 The only remains of the old house are some garden- walls, grassgrown piles of masonry, and the entrance gates.
 In the immediate vicinity are a farm-house, a cottage, and a portion of the Ryde Water- works.
-Of these, however, the princiiDal section is situated in the valley between Ashey and Brading Downs.
+Of these, however, the principal section is situated in the valley between Ashey and Brading Downs.